pelanoi/weather-collector/README.md

 sudo apt-get install supervisor
 ```

-Then copy the config file provided in the `misc` forlder of this project:
+Then copy the config file provided in the `misc` folder of this project:

 ```bash
 sudo cp ./misc/supervisor/weather.conf /etc/supervisor/conf.d/weather.conf